UTHINKUKNOWME/CEHv10StudyGuide/1-Essential-Knowledge.md

 **Guidelines** - flexible or recommended actions **Procedures** - step by step instructions

-### <u>The Hats</u>
+### <u>Some terminologies</u>

  - **White Hat** - ethical hackers
  - **Black Hat** - hackers that seek to perform malicious activities
  - **Gray Hat** - hackers that perform good or bad activities but do not have the permission of the organization they are hacking against
  - **Hacktivist** - someone who hacks for a cause
  - **Suicide Hackers** - do not case about any impunity to themselves; hack to get the job done
  - **Cyberterrorist** - motivated by religious or political beliefs to create fear or disruption
  - **State-Sponsored Hacker** - hacker that is hired by a government
  - **Script Kiddie** - uneducated in security methods, but uses tools that are freely available to perform malicious activities
  - **Phreaker** - manipulates telephone systems
  - **Ethical hacker** - employs tools that hackers use with a customer's permission; always obtains an agreement from the client with specific objectives <u>before</u> any testing is done
  - **Cracker** - uses tools for personal gain or destructive purposes

 ### <u>Attack Types</u>